School of Medicine

 Instructor, Pediatrics - Hematology & Oncology

 BioSneha Ramakrishna, M.D., is an Instructor of Pediatrics in the Division of Hematology and Oncology.
 Dr. Ramakrishna obtained her B. A. from the University of Chicago and her M.D. from the Cleveland Clinic Lerner College of Medicine at Case Western Reserve University.
 She completed her residency training in Pediatrics at the Children’s Hospital of Philadelphia and her fellowship in Pediatric Hematology/Oncology at the Johns Hopkins/National Cancer Institute combined program.
-Her research focuses on identifying mechanisms of relapse following chimeric antigen receptor (CAR) T cell therapies and optimizing both CAR design and tumor sensitivity to improve long-term success of CAR T cell therapies.
+Her research focuses on identifying mechanisms of relapse in patients following chimeric antigen receptor (CAR) T cell therapies and optimizing both CAR design and tumor sensitivity to improve long-term success of CAR T cell therapies.
+Clinically, Dr. Ramakrishna sees patients with pediatric solid tumors and treats children with CAR T cell therapies in the Cancer Cellular Therapies program.

 Current Research and Scholarly InterestsWearable senors, unobtrusive vital sign monitoring, natural language processing/text mining